ciren/cilib/docs/basics/lenses.md

 </div>

 Now that you understand the motivation for `Lenses` we can start to look at what CILib offers us.
-If you are still a bit unclear about optics then hopefully the following sections will clear that up as we go through some examples.
+If you are still a bit unclear about optics then the following sections will attempt to clear that up as we go through some examples.
 Just one last thing.
 You might have picked up that [Gary][link-gary] made reference to something called `Entity`.
 Fear not as this will be explained more in detail soon in this chapter and the next chapter, which is all about `Entity`.